edgelesssys/constellation/docs/docs/workflows/upgrade.md

 This output indicates that the cluster is running Kubernetes version `1.25.8`, and all nodes have the appropriate binaries installed.
 23 out of 25 nodes have already upgraded to the targeted image version of `2.6.0`, while two are still in progress.

+## Apply further upgrades

+After the upgrade is finished, you can run `constellation upgrade check` again to see if there are more upgrades available.
+If so, repeat the process.